Korean contemporary

 You sit next to the water because you are lonely

-The shadow of a mountain will fall over the village once a day, dropped by
+The shadow of a mountain will fall over the village once a day, dropped

 its loneliness